top of page

 The remaining birds escape to the Euxine Sea (Black Sea).
 They take refuge on the Isle of Aretias, the Island of Ares, identified as Giresun Island.
 It's the largest island on the Turkish Black Sea Coast, today occupied by gulls and great cormorants (Phalacrocorax carbo).

-Named for war god Ares the island is also considered a religious site of the legendary Amazons.
+Named for the Greek war god, the island is also considered a religious site of the legendary Amazons.
 Partial archaeological excavations find ancient ruins.
 In the epic Argonautica, set in c.
-1300 BCE, the warrior women are in the area and Jason fears to fight them.
+1300 BCE, the warrior women are in the area and Jason is afraid to fight them.

 The Stymphalian Birds adapt well to island life.
 They're left in peace.
 The only sea route into the Black Sea is the Bosporus Strait, and it's guarded by massive floating boulders, the Symlpegades, which clash together to crush anyone trying to pass through.